 E. Expected Outcomes and Future Directions

 At the conclusion of this research, our analyses will determine candidate coding and non-coding regions associated with papillary and clear cell kidney cancer.
-We will identify and then validate specific germline and somatic alterations that are disparate in their distribution in African-Americans and Caucasians with kidney cancer.
+We will identify and validate specific germline and somatic alterations that are disparate between African-Americans and Caucasians with kidney cancer.
 These findings will be an initial step towards understanding the genomic cause of kidney cancer racial disparity and have implications beyond the scope of this project.
 Understanding inherited predisposition to kidney cancer may have important screening implications in high-risk individuals such as African-Americans.
 Additionally, racial disparity in candidate driver alterations has the potential to impact how we view treatment in the age of precision-based cancer therapeutics.
 The findings from this project have far reaching implications, justifying further research beyond the scope of this proposal.